-In context, this section of Finnegan’s Wake follows the conversation of one washerwoman to another (she references Hudson’s Soap and Reckitts Blue, and puns on Clane – both a town beside the Liffey and a variant of “clean” as in the joking Kildare proverbial ideal couple “a Prosperous man and a Clane woman.”)
+In context, this section of Finnegan’s Wake follows the conversation of one washerwoman to another.
+The speaker references Hudson’s Soap and Reckitts Blue (tools of her trade), and puns on Clane, which is both a town beside the Liffey and a variant of “clean” (as in the proverbial County Kildare ideal match “a Prosperous man and a Clane woman”.)

-Burgess points out the importance of (Irish philosopher) Swift and his relationships with “Stella” (Esther Johnson) and “Vanessa” (Esther Vanhomrigh) to Finnegan’s Wake.
-“Esteryear” immediately brings Swift to mind, as does the mention of “Tale of a Tub” just before this extract.
-If the cracka dvine is Swift (likely), then the papers (snuffers cornets) falling from his cassock would be papers – his writing?
+Burgess points out the importance of (Irish philosopher) Swift and his relationships with “Stella” (Esther Johnson) and “Vanessa” (Esther Vanhomrigh) to Finnegans Wake.
+“Esteryear” immediately brings Swift to mind, as does the washerwoman’s exclamation “That’s what you may call a tale of a tub!” (line 21) just before this extract.
+If the cracka dvine is Swift (likely), then the papers (snuffers cornets) falling from his cassock are likely his writings.

+Dodwell, the next name mentioned, was born in Dublin in 1640.
 Why would Dodwell (Henry Dodwell, best known for arguing that the soul is mortal) be disgustered?
-It’s worth noting that he was involved in the 17th century English Quarrel of the Ancients and the Moderns, started by Swift’s patron Sir William Temple who argued for the superiority of ancient learning, and replied to by Richard Bentley and William Wotton among others.
-A response by Dodwell, Exercitationes duae de aetate Phalaridis was published in 1704 (see Joseph M. Levine (1991) The Battle of the Books: History and Literature in the Augustan Age-, Cornell University Press, pp. 93-100.)
-It was rather less interesting than Swift’s response, published the same year: A Tale of a Tub (published with The Battle of the Books).
-Swift’s book was controversial but Dodwell’s sank like a stone.
+It’s worth noting that he was involved in the 17th century English Quarrel of the Ancients and the Moderns, started by Swift’s patron Sir William Temple who argued for the superiority of ancient learning.
+Temple was replied to by Richard Bentley and William Wotton among others.
+A response by Dodwell supporting Temple, Exercitationes duae de aetate Phalaridis, was published in 1704 (see Joseph M. Levine (1991) The Battle of the Books: History and Literature in the Augustan Age-, Cornell University Press, pp. 93-100.)
+A long academic tome, it was rather less interesting than Swift’s response published the same year: A Tale of a Tub (published with The Battle of the Books).
+Swift’s book was controversial but Dodwell’s went unnoticed: you might say it sank like a stone.

 Why are there “tittles…drawn on the tattlepage”?
-Marsh’s Library was open to the public (despite Swift’s best efforts) from 1707 – was that the source of the washerwoman’s reading?
+Marsh’s Library was open to the public (despite Swift’s best efforts) from 1707: was that where the washerwoman read Tale of a Tub?
 Was the copy used for note-taking by another reader?

-Given this is Finnegan’s Wake, your guess is a good as mine!
+Given this is Finnegans Wake, your guess is as good as mine!